IBM/vending-machine-instructions/workshop/README.md

 ### Agenda

-These are the sections of this workshop, go through all of them in sequence, start with `Pre-work` :
+These are the sections of the instructions, go through all of them in sequence, start with `Pre-work` :

  1. [Pre-work](pre-work/README.md)
  2. [Create a Watson Assistant Service instance on IBM Cloud](exercise-01/README.md)